Operating safely under the Orange Covid-19 Traffic Light setting

 Wear a mask: if you're going out in public or places where social distancing is difficult (on public transport for example) we recommend wearing a reusable mask (or a disposable mask if a reusable one is not available.
 Remember that disposable masks can be reused provided that you ensure that they are washed thoroughly with warm soapy water and dried fully before wearing again).

-Stay home: Staying at home is the best thing we can all do to stop the spread of COVID-19 and save lives.
+Stay home: Staying at home when we feel unwell is the best thing we can all do to stop the spread of COVID-19 and save lives.

 Look after others: Kindness is an incredibly powerful way to show we are united against Covid19.